RayenAkrich/RayenAkrich/README.md

 - **[Admin Portal](https://github.com/RayenAkrich/admin-portal)**: A web-based system that allows SecuriNets FST event organizers to manage attendance via QR code scanning, synchronized with a PostgreSQL database for real-time participant tracking.
 - **[SecurinetsPaymentReceipt](https://github.com/RayenAkrich/SecurinetsPaymentReceipt)**: This project automates the generation and emailing of membership payment receipts for SecuriNets FST club members.
-- **[platformeRH]()**: (currently private) An interactive human resource platform dedicated to the management of members, events, projects and communications within the Securinets club
+- **[platformeRH](https://github.com/helazouch/platformeRH)**: (currently private) An interactive human resource platform dedicated to the management of members, events, projects and communications within the Securinets club
+- **[Securi-Quiz](https://github.com/RayenAkrich/Securinets-Quiz)**:Securinets-Quiz is an online platform developed for the SecurinetsFST organization.
+It is designed to host tests in the form of quizzes, allowing users to participate in exams and receive instant feedback on their results.
+-
 ### Web Development

 - **[eLearningWebsite](https://github.com/RayenAkrich/eLearningWebsite)**: A web-based platform for e-learning, demonstrating my abilities in front-end development with HTML , CSS and back-end with Python and JavaScript